bmccutchanjr/snippets/README.md

 # snippets

-back-end module to manages HTML modules
+Snippets is a back-end module to manage HTML modules.